-where $g^l_\mathrm{att}(\cdot)$ denotes the attention function with a set of parameters $\bm{\theta}^l_\mathrm{att}$, $s^l_{i, j}$ is the attention score at $(i, j)$, $q$ is a query, and $\sigma(\cdot)$ is a sigmoid function.
-The attention probability at each location is independent of others in the same feature map, where a sigmoid function is employed to constrain attention probabilities between 0 and 1.
-For the last layer of attention, we use a softmax function over the entire spatial region for final aggregation of features.
+where $g^l_\mathrm{att}(\cdot)$ denotes the attention function with a set of parameters $\bm{\theta}^l_\mathrm{att}$, $s^l_{i, j}$ is the attention score at $(i, j)$, and $\sigma(\cdot)$ is a sigmoid function.
+The attention probability at each location is estimated independently in the same feature map; a sigmoid function is employed to constrain attention probabilities between 0 and 1.
+For the last layer of attention, we use a softmax function over the entire spatial region for later feature aggregation.

-Unlike the soft attention model~\citep{showAtt} , in the intermediate attention layers, the attended feature map ${\bm{\hat{f}}}^l$ is not summed up to generate a single vector representation of the attended regions.
+Unlike the soft attention model~\cite{showAtt}, the attended feature map ${\bm{\hat{f}}}^l$ in the intermediate attention layers is not summed up to generate a single vector representation of the attended regions.
 Instead, the attended feature map is forwarded to the next layer as an input to compute the next feature map, which is given by